Scranton Fire Department

-The Scranton Fire Department (also known as the City of Scranton Bureau of Fire, SFD, Scranton Fire, and Station 50) provides fire protection, rescue services, hazardous materials mitigation, to the City of Scranton, Pennsylvania.
+The Scranton Fire Department (also known as the City of Scranton Bureau of Fire, SFD, Scranton Fire, and Station 50) is an organization that provides fire protection, rescue services, hazardous materials mitigation, to the City of Scranton, Pennsylvania.
 The department used volunteer fire companies throughout its history and was established as a career fire department on May 4, 1901.
 The city maintained a combination of paid and volunteer firefighters from 1901 to 1907 when a full time department was established.

-The Scranton Fire Department remains a full-time all career department today, with a total of about 142 professional firefighters and fire officers protecting the City of Scranton.
-Today, the Scranton Fire Department is the largest fire department in the Wyoming Valley and Northeastern Pennsylvania.
+The Scranton Fire Department maintained an ambulance service from 1948 until 1988.
+Scranton firefighters are organized in a union under the International Association of Firefighters (IAFF).
+The city of Scranton currently maintains 7 fire stations, 5 engine companies, 2 truck companies, a rescue company, and a command/chief car.

 History

-The City of Scranton utilized numerous volunteer fire companies from 1866 (The year Scranton incorporated as a city) onward until the local government formally enacted an ordinance authorizing a paid bureau of fire in 1901.
+The city of Scranton utilized numerous volunteer fire companies from 1866 (The year Scranton incorporated as a city) onward until the local government formally enacted an ordinance authorizing a paid bureau of fire in 1901.
 On May 4, 1901, the City of Scranton Bureau of Fire was established.
 This, however, did not remove volunteers from the City's fire responses, as the department continued to utilize volunteers in a paid/volunteer combination system until 1907.